BELGHAOUIA/car-game/README.md

 Car Tracker - HTML5 Canvas
 Welcome to the Car Game repository!

+This project was initially created in 2021 during my first year of college.
 This is a simple and fun car game built using HTML, CSS, and JavaScript with the help of the HTML5 Canvas element.
 In this game, you'll navigate your car through a series of oncoming enemy cars, trying to avoid collisions and achieve the highest score possible.

+Please pardon the unconventional car designs – they might resemble walking beds more than actual cars! 😄 Future updates might bring more polished visuals, but for now, enjoy the quirky charm of the game.

 Car Game Screenshot